 Tips on Premarital Finances

-- If you are planning to get married and one partner has assets that he or she would like to be treated as separate property, or you have other concerns that a premarital agreement might address, consider working with an experienced financial advisor to help determine the best approach.
-Finding one doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+- If you are planning to get married and one partner has assets that he or she would like to be treated as separate property, or you have other concerns that a premarital agreement might address, consider working with a financial advisor to help determine the best approach.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Prenups can range in cost based on several factors.
 For most couples, the cost will range from $1,000 up to $10,000 for more complicated situations.
 While there are templates and information available online, it’s wise to use an attorney to ensure that the agreement is valid and legally binding.